Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2019-07-25-flink-windows-boundaries.markdown

 ### Session Windows

 In the case of **session windows**, event times drive the allocation of windows and their boundaries for the most part.
 But, **overlapping** windows get **merged** and the segregation between windows are determined by the configured **gap duration**.

+## A Word On Testing

+When it comes to automated testing of your Flink application, it’s worth tackling it at least from two angles:

+1. Have a modular design which allows you to isolate and structure your pure logic in small and composable components.
+Each of those components should have their dedicated unit tests to verify their behavior.
+2. Then you’d plug these components into Flink APIs (e.g. **ItemAggregator** into **aggregate** API).
+At this point, you should zoom out and also write tests which verify the behavior of your components integrated/plugged with/into Flink.
+The tests written in [this Gist](https://gist.github.com/Sam-Serpoosh/194068bd4e9fea9958bfae1cf618597b) belong to this category of verifications.

 ## Acknowledgement